 Please note, the castle is currently closed but the gardens and parkland are open.
 Tickets must be pre-booked online.

 Buckle up and uncover hidden corners of Exmoor from inside a Land Rover 4x4 as you roll through steep, wooded valleys, past crystal-clear rivers and across dramatic windswept moors.

 These family-friendly tours are led by local guides, who’ll let you in on some insider knowledge of the area’s history and folklore.
 You’ll also get exclusive access to ancient off-road tracks, owned by the National Trust, and have the chance to visit historical sites.
-Make sure your camera’s charged, too, as there’ll be plenty of opportunities to spot a variety of native wildlife, from red deer rutting in autumn and iconic Exmoor ponies to rarely sighted birds and seasonal flora.
+Make sure your camera’s charged, too, as there’ll be plenty of opportunities to spot a variety of native wildlife, from red deer rutting and iconic Exmoor ponies to rarely sighted birds and seasonal flora.

 If you’re looking for unique things to do in north Devon, then look no further.
 Just off the coast is the historic Landmark Trust island of Lundy – which sits at approximately three miles long and half-a-mile wide.
 Unspoilt and undisturbed by cars, the island is home to an array of sea life, like dolphins, puffins and grey seals.